 This shift in perspective can take a little practice, and that’s okay.
 It’s all about reminding ourselves to look beyond our hardship.
 We notice it, but we also look a little farther into the realm of gratitude and abundance.

 With my own finances, as I’m paying off student loans, I’m anything but rich.
+I know that there are options where I can refinance student loans and that’s always there if I need to turn to it.
 When I was first starting my business, I had my fair share of financial scares.
 To turn this around, I once looked at my bank account with $1000 in it and said ‘wow, $1000 is enough to buy over ten weeks of groceries!”
 Sure, it was barely enough to cover my rent that month, but shifting to what it could cover (and cover a lot of) made me feel more abundant.
 I knew I needed to buckle down and make more, but I felt calmer about it.
 This made me happier and helped me focus better on work.

 We can also shift our perspective about relationship poverty.
 Let’s say you only have two friends and you’re always nervous you’ll say something wrong and lose them.
 Since you don’t have many friends, this would be tragic.
 Instead of focusing on this fear, you can choose to focus on the joys of seeing them once a week or the chances you get to laugh together.
 You can work on growing your support system too, but, in the meantime, you’re not as stressed in your current relationships.